oVirt/ovirt-site/source/feature/networkfilter.html.md

 What other packages depend on this package?
 Are there changes outside the developers' control on which completion of this feature depends?
 In other words, completion of another feature owned by someone else and might cause you to not be able to finish on time or that you would need to coordinate?
 Other Features that might get affected by this feature?

+1. Network will be defined at cluster level as data center will be deprecated.
+Validation should add

 ### Documentation / External references

 Is there upstream documentation on this feature, or notes you have written yourself?
 Link to that material here so other interested developers can get involved.
 Links to RFEs.